Thunder Bay Depot

 • Just making a supply run back out to Buffalo.
 Why do people like me always get the lousy jobs?
 I have to run the gauntlet of the LPI and navy through the Detroit Field and across the Trade Lanes with little profit in it for me.

 • We've been running H-Fuel up from Buffalo.
 It's a pretty wild ride across New York.
-Anytime you cross patrolled trade lanes, a navy shipyard, and a battleship patrolled sector, you gotta expect trouble.
+Anytime you cross patrolled Trade Lanes, a navy shipyard, and a battleship patrolled sector, you gotta expect trouble.
 All our H-Fuel is smuggled into Liberty after getting stolen in the Independent Worlds -- kind of like recycled property.
 That's the way I see it.

 • Running Cardamine from Cortez is one of the toughest jobs you can do in Sirius.
 I don't know why the Outcasts can't do it themselves.
 They always make us do all the dirty work.
 One day we'll be in charge.